 Leadership skills are woven into all aspects of student life from JK to Grade 12.

 House competitions are held from time to time, and students can win points for their Houses through a variety of activities within the school setting.
-At the end of each year, a House Shield is awarded to the House with the highest point total.

 The York School's four Houses are: